Peru

 STRENGTHS

-- Mineral, energy, agricultural, and fishery resources (including copper, gold, zinc, mineral fuels, fish, coffee, tea & spices)
+• Mineral, energy, agricultural, and fishery resources (including copper, gold, zinc, mineral fuels, fish, coffee, tea and spices)

 WEAKNESSES

-- Huge informal sector (70% of jobs), tax evasion keeping fiscal revenues low (15% of GDP)
+• Huge informal sector (76% of jobs), tax evasion draining tax revenues (16% of GDP)

-- Regional disparities (poverty in the Andean and Amazonian regions)
+• Regional disparities (poverty in the Andean and Amazonian regions) feeding popular discontent

 RISK ASSESSMENT

-The external account shortfall should also narrow in 2022, as the trade balance surplus is expected to increase.
-More precisely, decelerating domestic activity will lead to lower import expansion (26% of 2021 GDP).
-Moreover, strong mineral commodity prices, which represent roughly 63% of total exports or 18% of 2021 GDP (notably copper and gold), should offset the widening in the net energy deficit (equivalent to 1% of GDP in 2021).
+The current account deficit should narrow in 2023.
+More precisely, the trade balance surplus should widen as decelerating domestic activity will lead to lower import expansion (26% of 2021 GDP) which slows faster than exports.
 Furthermore, the income deficit should also improve thanks to lower profit repatriations.
-Additionally, the services deficit could also curb, underpinned by travel revenues amid the improvement of the COVID-19 health situation (albeit recent social tensions represent a downside risk to domestic tourism).
-On the financing side, while the jittered local political environment could affect foreign direct investments (2.8% of GDP in 2021), they should be sufficient to cover the expected lower external account shortfall in 2022.
-It also important to note that strong foreign exchange reserves (equivalent to 35% of 2021 GDP and ensuring 19 months of import coverage) are important buffers against potential external headwinds.
-Finally, total external debt (private and public) as of Q4 2021 stood at 45% of GDP (with 27% of GDP as medium and long-term public debt).
+Additionally, the services deficit should remain broadly stable.
+While freight costs are expected to shrink, prolonged protests impacting the popular tourist region of Cusco will prevent the travel account from converging towards its historically pre-pandemic large surplus.
+On the financing side, while the unstable local political environment could affect foreign direct investments (3.3% of GDP in 2021), they should be sufficient to cover the expected lower external account shortfall in 2023.
+It is also important to note that strong foreign exchange reserves (equivalent to 30% of estimated 2022 GDP and ensuring 15 months of import coverage) are important buffers against potential external headwinds.
+Last, total external debt (private and public) at Q3 2022 stood at 42.5% of GDP (with 24.8% of GDP as medium and long-term public debt).

 Payment